tsgates/arch-wiki-markdown/wiki/Xampp.md

 directory) with XAMPP.

-In the above example, you can access the files by pointing your web browser to localhost/test.
+In the above example, you can access the files by pointing your web browser to localhost/yourAlias.

-Debugging and Profiling with Xdebug and Xampp
+Debugging and profiling with Xdebug and Xampp
 ---------------------------------------------

 For detailed instructions go here.